-Free Online Typing Tests for Transcription
+Free Online Typing Tests for Transcription Practice

 Improve Your Skills Before You Apply

+There are many different types of transcription, each requiring different typing speeds, training and other skills, such as excellent spelling and good listening ability.
 These transcription opportunities include everything from data entry, which usually accepts the slowest typing speeds and pays to least, to real-time captioning, which might require speeds as fast as 300 words per minute and pays accordingly.
 Knowing how fast you can type is important in knowing how much you can earn!

 Prepare Before You Apply to Typing Jobs

-Popular transcription software maker provides several files (medical, legal and general) for practice on its software.
+Popular transcription software maker provides several files (medical, legal, and general) for practice on its software.
 The software is free to download, and there are PDFs of the completed transcription to check your work, but there is no timing mechanism to check your speed.